Elgrandeothman/Zabbix-automation-with-Ansible/README.md

 ### Control-node
 The node where we install ansible so we can run our playbooks
 ### Zabbix-server-node
-The node where we gonna have our zabbix-server running with database and frontend
+The node where zabbix-server are running with database and frontend
 ### worker-node1/node2
 The nodes that we are going to monitor and where we gonna install zabbix-agent